-6) Too Hasten this process, you can cook potato peel with salt and oil for a couple of more time.
+6) To quicken this process, you can cook potato peel with salt and oil.
+Repeat if necessary.

 These are just some basic step to season your pan.
-When you wash your pan, its best not to use soap.
+When you wash your pan, try to avoid using soap.
 Instead, just rub salt with a paper towel onto the pan.
-This will remove any built up sediments then rinse with water.
-Dry with a paper towel then coat the pan with oil and heat it up.
+This will remove any built up sediments.
+Dry with a paper towel then coat the pan with oil and heat it up until you see smoke.

-I should note that these pans should not be left to soak in water, they should also not be used in a dishwasher.
+Do not soak the pan in water nor should you wash it with a dishwasher.
 If you do this, the chances of the pan rusting will be pretty high.

 De Buyer Crepe Pan Blue Steel Design

 For the Blue Steel version, there is no rivet on the pan.
-It is welded on so that it was not necessary.
-For the mineral B, I assume because its heavier, they did not use a weld finish to fuse it.
-However, I know that matfer bourgeat carbon steel pan actually has a rivetless design, so it should be strong enough to hold it via weld.
-I just find it odd that they did not include it in their more expensive mineral B model.
+It is welded giving it a flush design.
+For the mineral B, I assume that they used rivets because of the weight.
+However, I know that matfer bourgeat do not use any rivets on their pans, just the welds.
+I find it odd that they did not use the rivetless design on the more expensive mineral b.

 Crepe pan by design are different from your traditional frying pan.
-On traditional frying pan, the slopes are lower but they still need to be tall enough so that you can toss food.
-Due to its low sidewall, it is not recommended at all to toss food with a crepe pan.
-More than likely the food will go flying all over the place if you do it.
+Their sidewalls need to be really low or non existent.
+On traditional frying pan, the slopes are low but they still need to be tall enough so that you can toss food.
+The only reason this crepe pan has a sidewall is to keep in the batter.
+It is not recommended at all to toss food with a crepe pan.
+More than likely things will go flying all over the place.